Erik Gunnar Asplund

 architect - designer (1885 -1940)

-During the period from 1931 until his death, Asplund moved away from Modernism and began showing a sympathy towards a stripped Nordic classicism.
-Asplund continued to design until his death in Stockholm in 1940.
+During the period from 1931 until his death, Asplund moved away from Modernism and began to show sympathy towards a stripped Nordic classicism.
+Asplund continued to draw until his death in Stockholm in 1940.